how to install a firewall router on raspberry pi

-I’ll start with the theory and then explain how to install each software.
+I’ll start with the theory and then explain how to install and configure each piece of the puzzle.

 If you’re looking to quickly progress on Raspberry Pi, you can check out my e-book here.
 It’s a 30-day challenge where you learn one new thing every day until you become a Raspberry Pi expert.
 The first third of the book teaches you the basics, but the following chapters include projects you can try on your own.